calebmsword/javascript-notes/deep-clone.md

 ### deep clone and circular references

 It is very easy to create an object which references itself.
 It is also practical to do so.
-In a graph data structure, it is often the case that a node has children which point back to that node. `Node`s in the DOM are just one of many practical examples.
-Therefore, any good cloning algorithm should be able to handle circular references. `structuredClone` does.
+In a graph data structure, it is often the case that a node has children which point back to that node. `Node`s in the DOM are just one of many practical examples. `structuredClone` correctly handles circular references.

 ### cloning JavaScript native APIs

 `structuredClone` ensures that `Date`s, `TypeArray`s, `RegExp`s, `Maps`, and `Sets` are all cloned properly.
 However, this requires checking the type of the class being cloned.

 JavaScript is a dynamic language with monkeypatching.
 There is nothing to stop a user from monkeypatching native classes.
 This can cause a well-designed algorithm to suddenly throw errors when a native class is being cloned.
 It is also impossible to write a fail-proof method to check if a type is a native object for the same reason.
 There are some pretty good solutions (`Object.prototype.toString.call`, or the `instanceof` operator, or how some native API's throw if `this` is bound to an unexpected value), but with enough effort, any of these checks can be circumvented.
-It also possible to create objects which falsely indicate they are a native JavaScript class instance, and there isn't a foolproof way to protect from this.
+It also possible to create objects which falsely indicate they are a native JavaScript class instance.

 A cloning algorithm which attempts to clone native JavaScript APIs is an algorithm that trusts the user to leave native JavaScript APIs alone. `structuredClone` supports every API listed [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types) if the user doesn't monkeypatch them or create objects which falsely indicate they are one them.
 This is one of the few situations where `structuredClone` affords trust to the user.